nerfstudio-project/viser/docs/source/performance_tips.rst

     server.sleep_forever()

-Transport Overhead
+Time-series Data
 =================================

-The typical format for animations in Viser is to (1) set up the scene and (2) update it in a loop:
+The typical pattern for animations in Viser is to (1) set up the scene and (2) update it in a loop:

 .. code-block:: python